nealrobbins/liferay-docs/develop/commerce/articles/20-segments-and-catalog-rules/catalog-rule-type.markdown

 # Customizing New Catalog Rule Types

-Catalog rules manage the catalog's visibility, determining exactly what products each user segment is able to see.
-Out of the box, there are two types of catalog
+*Catalog Rules* manage the catalog's visibility, determining exactly what products each user segment is able to see.
+Out of the box, there are two types of catalog rules:
-rules:

-**All Products:** A rule of this type enables users to see every product in the catalog.
+**All Products:** This enables specified users to see every product in the catalog.

-**Categories:** This enables users to see products only in categories specified by an administrator.
+**Categories:** This enables specified users to see selected product categories only.

 Since the *Categories* rule type may not meet every use case, @commerce@ exposes an extension point to allow custom types to be developed, grouping products